MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

 \subsubsection{Convergence from different initial states}

 We consider a posterior distribution found from data comprised of $900$ Lagrangian tracers observed at $100$ evenly spaced times on $[0,1]$.
 The data volume is high and a form of posterior consistency is observed for low Fourier modes, meaning that the posterior is approximately a Dirac mass at the truth.
-Observations were made of each of these tracers up to a final time $T=1$.
-Figure \ref{LagSDP} shows traces of the value of one particular Fourier mode of the true initial conditions.
+Observations were made of\vadjust{\goodbreak}

+each of these tracers up to a final time $T=1$.
+Figure~\ref{LagSDP} shows traces of the value of one particular Fourier mode\footnote{The real part of the coefficient of the Fourier mode with wave number 0 in the $x$-direction and wave number $1$ in the $y$-direction.} of the true initial conditions.
 Different starting values are used for pCN and all converge to the same distribution.
-The proposal variance $\beta$ was chosen in order to give an average acceptance probability of approximately $25\%.$
+The proposal variance $\beta$ was chosen in order to give an average acceptance probability of approximately $25\%$.